Quick answer: Period Migraine Medications

 NSAIDs shouldn't be stacked

 Taking multiple NSAIDs together increases side effect risk without proportional benefit.
+Choose one NSAID and combine with a different mechanism if needed.

 Prescription options are not for daily use

 Triptans and CGRP inhibitors are designed for acute attacks, not daily prevention.
 Frequent use can lead to medication overuse patterns.
+Frovatriptan bridging is the exception - a structured, time-limited preventive window.

 What this guide covers - and what it doesn't